Cranberry Glades: Flora

-Trees

-Within the Glades floodplain, most tree species occur in the "bog forest" habitat, which is composed primarily of a mixture of red spruce, eastern (or Canada) hemlock, yellow birch and red maple.
+Most tree species occur in the "bog forest" habitat, which is composed primarily of a mixture of red spruce, eastern (or Canada) hemlock, yellow birch and red maple.
 The upland forests immediately surrounding the wetlands are dominated by these same species, but also include American beech, sugar maple, black cherry, American basswood, white ash, yellow buckeye, black birch, cucumber tree, Fraser magnolia, and northern red oak.

-Shrubs

-The Glades' shrub layer, unlike the tree layer, is relatively species-rich.
+The shrub layer, unlike the tree layer, is relatively species-rich.
 This is a consequence of the widespread presence of low- to medium-height woody plants throughout shrub swamps, forest habitats, and open glades.
 In the fringes of open glades and along streams, the dominant species is usually speckled alder.
 Also common are willow, pipestem, glade St. Johns-wort, great rhododendron, hobblebush, smooth arrowwood, wild raisin, ninebark, alternate-leaved dogwood, bunchberry, winterberry holly, mountain holly, swamp rose, the Appalachian endemic longstalked holly and many more.
 Most of these shrubs have markedly northern distributions, and bog rosemary and oblongfruited serviceberry are at their southernmost limits of distribution.
 The Canada yew is an uncommon evergreen shrub that was historically reported as abundant in the area.
 Nearby Yew Creek is presumably named for this species, as may be the broader Yew Mountains region in which the Glades are located.
-Browsing deer have reduced the number of Canada yew to such an extent that it is found only in scattered locations throughout its Central Appalachian range, including here.
+Browsing deer have reduced the number of Canada yew to such an extent that it is found only in scattered locations throughout its central Appalachian range.

-Herbs

-Many herbs with primarily northern distributions occur here, including oak fern, pod grass (collected in 1909), Canada mayflower, mountain bindweed, marsh marigold, goldthread, swamp saxifrage, white wood sorrel, northern white violet, Jacob's ladder and buckbean.
+Many herbs with primarily northern distributions occur here, including oak fern, pod grass, Canada mayflower, mountain bindweed, marsh marigold, goldthread, swamp saxifrage, white wood sorrel, northern white violet, Jacob's ladder and buckbean.
 Jacob's ladder is at its southernmost location.
 Grasses and sedges found here include blue joint, drooping wood reed grass, millet grass, rattlesnake mannagrass, interior sedge, and Fraser's sedge.
 Wild lilies in the Glades include yellow clintonia and white hellebore.
-Several species of orchids also grow here, such as the rose pogonia, lesser rattlesnake plantain, northern coralroot, and grass-pink orchid that are in full bloom in July.
+Orchids include rose pogonia, lesser rattlesnake plantain, northern coralroot, and grass-pink orchid that are in full bloom in July.
 Northern (or early) coralroot is probably at its southernmost location in the eastern United States.

 Fauna

-Many animals that live in the Glades are at their southernmost breeding grounds, including birds such as the Swainson’s and hermit thrushes, Nashville and mourning warblers, and purple finches.
+Many animals that live in the Glades are at their southernmost breeding grounds, including birds such as the Swainson's and hermit thrushes, Nashville and mourning warblers, and purple finches.
 Other, less exotic, birds like ravens and hawks are common.
-Other familiar animals including whitetail deer inhabit the Glades.
+Other familiar animals including white-tailed deer inhabit the Glades.
 Black bears have been seen in the skunk cabbage growing along the boardwalk.
 In the evening, you have a good chance of hearing beavers working; they are mostly inactive during the day.
 It is hard to see the beavers because of little light, and they are dark colored.
 They also reside submerged or are building their homes.